liaomin111/AutoCheck/README.md

 ------
 We provide two scripts for testing (auto.sh and run.sh).
 With the auto.sh script all experiments performed in our paper are automatically executed and the results are  stored in the result directory (/workspace/AutoCheck/build/result).
-Using run.sh, you can follow the script prompts to enter the trace file location and the information about the location of the main computation loop to perform a single benchmark test, and the results will be  stored in the result directory .
+With the run.sh script, you can follow the script prompts to enter the trace file location and the information about the location of the main computation loop to perform a single benchmark test, and the results will be  stored in the result directory.

 Test with auto.sh:
 ------